If you’re trying to GET OFF YOUR ACID now that the New Year is here, you probably have a lot of questions about the alkaline lifestyle.

 Now just as a reminder, you can eat oranges if you love them!
 Like all acidic fruits, they do have great vitamins and minerals that make them worthwhile.
 Make sure they are in season, and limit these types of fruit to no more than one or two daily.
 But you need to balance the sugar with alkaline foods.

-So a smoothie made with oranges, greens like spinach, and a couple of healthy fat sources like coconut oil and hemp seeds make a great way to enjoy oranges.
+So a smoothie made with oranges, greens like spinach, and a couple of healthy fat sources like coconut oil and chia seeds make a great way to enjoy oranges.
 But please don’t drink OJ, as the fructose levels in the juice are substantially higher than soda.

 - Can’t I just take over the counter multivitamins or calcium supplements for all the minerals I need?